w1grd/POTAMap/documentation/PQL.md

 ?MODE:CW MIN:1 MAX:5
 ```

-**NFER neighbors of US-6909 (all parks that are in US-6909’s NFER list, or vice versa):**
+**NFER neighbors of US‑6909 (all parks that are in US‑6909’s NFER list, or vice versa):**
 ```
 ?NFERWITH:US-6909
 ```

-**NFER neighbors of either US-6909 or US-3857 that you haven’t activated, within 60 miles:**
+**NFER neighbors of either US‑6909 or US‑3857 that you haven’t activated, within 60 miles:**
 ```
 ?NFERWITH:US-6909,US-3857 MINE:0 MAXDIST:60 SORT:DIST
 ```

-**Free-text + structured: parks named “Lincoln Woods” with no CW QSOs:**
+**Free‑text + structured: parks named “Lincoln Woods” with no CW QSOs:**
 ```
 ?"Lincoln Woods" MODE:CW MAX:0
 ```